-These guidelines are in addition to, but not in lieu of, the existing UWHC GME guidelines.
+These guidelines are in addition to, but not in lieu of, the existing UW Health GME guidelines.

-Progression and Promotion
+1. Progression and Promotion

 - a.
-Progression in the residency is reviewed at regular intervals by the Resident Clinical Competency Committee.
+Progression in the residency is reviewed at regular intervals by the Clinical Competency Committee (CCC).
 Patient care, surgical skills, conference presentations, knowledge acquisition, exam scores, attitude, and publications are evaluated, as are all six resident competencies: patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism and systems-based practice.
 Faculty evaluations are completed at the end of each rotation in MedHub and should be reviewed by the resident.
-Each resident's progress in the Urology Milestones is assessed by the Resident Clinical Competency Committee which meets semi-annually and as needed.
-The Program Director or his delegate subsequently meet with each resident and this meeting is documented in the resident's file.
+Each resident's progress in the Urology Milestones is assessed by the Clinical Competency Committee, which meets semi-annually and as needed.
+The Program Director or delegate subsequently meet with each resident and this meeting is documented in the resident's file.
 Promotion from one year to the next is based on proven competence in all areas. - b.
-The purpose of the Resident Clinical Competency Committee is to review resident performance in the ACGME competencies.
-The Resident Clinical Competency Committee is an advisory committee to the Program Director with regard to advancement/promotion, certification, remediation, and discipline.
+The purpose of the CCC is to review resident performance in the ACGME competencies.
+The CCC is an advisory committee to the Program Director with regard to advancement/promotion, certification, remediation, and discipline.
 The Committee will also discuss and consider issues which may affect resident performance, including but not limited to, substance abuse, inadequate rest, stress, anxiety, and depression.
 The Committee also serves to assist program development and evaluation in each of the core competencies and evaluation of resident milestone achievement. - c.
-It is expected that Urology residents comply with all UW Hospitals and Clinics GME requirements in a timely fashion.
+It is expected that Urology residents comply with all UW Health GME requirements in a timely fashion.
 Examples include mandatory training activities (i.e. basic life support, vaccinations, compliance training, etc.), and examination and licensure requirements and deadlines.
-The Urology Residency Program will comply with the UWHC GME Office in removing residents from clinical service who do not meet the mandatory requirements. - d.
+The Urology Residency Program will comply with the UWH GME Office in removing residents from clinical service who do not meet the mandatory requirements. - d.
 Disciplinary Action: If, at any time, a resident's performance is judged to be below expectations, the Program Director (or designee) will meet with the trainee to develop an academic improvement plan (AIP).
-If the trainee fails to follow that plan, or the remediation is not successful, the trainee may be placed on warning, probation, suspension, or termination/non-renewal of contract.
-All policies and procedures set forth by the UWHC GME authorities will be followed (see Academic Improvement, Resident Expectations and Discipline, Resident Grievances related to Employment Concerns).
-If a trainee's clinical activities are restricted (e.g., they require a supervisor's presence during a procedure, when one would not normally be required for that level of training) that information will be made available to the appropriate medical and hospital staff.
-Any period of probation becomes part of the resident's record.
-Warnings and Remediation are internal processes, and thus, non-reportable.
-Probation, Suspension, Non-Renewal, and Termination can be reportable to state boards and national data banks. - e.
+If the trainee fails to follow that plan, a Letter of Deficiency (LOD) may be issued.
+All policies and procedures set forth by the UWH GME authorities will be followed (see Academic Improvement Policy, 43.2, and Resident Expectations and Discipline Policy, 43.4).
+If the Program Director and CCC find that the trainee is failing to correct deficiencies within the timeline provided in the LOD, further action may be considered, and may include an additional LOD or a reportable action.
+A reportable action is a decision to not promote a resident to the next post-graduate year, to extend a resident's overall/defined training period, to deny a resident credit for a previously completed rotation, and/or to terminate or not successfully complete the resident's participation in the program.
+Reportable actions are those actions that the program must disclose to others upon request, including without limitation, future employers, privileging hospitals, credentialing boards, and licensing and specialty boards.
+The Program Director will work closely with the Director of GME in all matters related to reportable actions.
+Residents may request a review of the decision to take a reportable action, per the guidelines set for in the Academic Improvement Policy, 43.2). - e.
 In-service Exam Performance and Remediation Policy (see also #22)